KirbyPaint/KirbyPaint/README.md

   <li><a href="https://www.hackerrank.com/certificates/26781d7b508b">Problem Solving (Basic) - HackerRank</a></li>
 </ul>
 <hr>

-### Check Out My:
-<a href="https://tether-internship-client.herokuapp.com/login">Tether</a>: An application built during a 7-week internship at EyeCue Lab, coded with <a href="https://github.com/andyL89/andyL89">Andy Lawson</a>.
-<a href="https://github.com/KirbyPaint/ToDoList_Search">MVC Search</a>: Code to instruct a user how to implement a search bar in an ASP.NET MVC application.
-<a href="https://github.com/KirbyPaint/EC-W4-pig-dice">Pig Dice</a>: Browser version of the game "Pig Dice".
-Completely playable, and beautifully-styled by <a href="https://github.com/mekinsie">mekinsie</a> - <a href="https://mekinsie.github.io/pig-dice/">Play it in the browser here!</a>
-<a href="https://github.com/KirbyPaint/NationalParksAPI.Solution">National Parks API</a>: Project built at Epicodus to demonstrate building and documenting an API.
-Features my best README to date.

-### And for that most special day of the week...
-<a href="https://kirbypaint.github.io/wednesday/">It Is WEDNESDAY My Dudes!</a> Happy Wednesday!
 <!--
 **KirbyPaint/KirbyPaint** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.